opensafely-actions/deciles-charts/DEVELOPERS.md

 Finally, push the branch to GitHub and open a pull request against the `main` branch.

+### Environments

+A reusable action is run within a container, which is created from a image, which in turn is created from a repository.
+As this is a Python reusable action, it is run within a Python container, which is created from a Python image, which in turn is created from the [opensafely-core/python-docker][] repository.

+The Python container provides the reusable action with its production environment.
+From a developer's perspective, the most important characteristic of the production environment is that it contains __Python 3.8__.
+The next most important characteristic is that it contains the versions of the packages listed in [_requirements.txt_][3] from the opensafely-core/python-docker repository.

+Notice, however, that there are two sets of requirements files within this reusable action's repository:

+* The versions of the packages listed in _requirements.prod.in_ are for local development and should mirror the production environment.
+  In other words,
+  the versions of the packages listed in _requirements.prod.in_ should mirror the versions of the packages listed in _requirements.txt_ from the opensafely-core/python-docker repository.

+* The versions of the packages listed in _requirements.dev.in_ are for local development and need not mirror the production environment.

 ## Tagging a new version

 This reusable action follows [Semantic Versioning, v2.0.0]().